IoT Onboarding: The Challenges Businesses Face – and the Solutions

 James wants to water his lawn.
 He picks up the hose, turns on the water, and a few minutes later… the job is done.

-Then James installed a smart sprinkler system.
+Then James installs a smart sprinkler system.

-Whew.
+Wow.
 Maybe he should have stuck with the hose.

-The Consumer Challenge
+The IoT Onboarding Challenge

 As the IoT matures, and the range and complexity of connected devices multiplies, there is a need for new approaches to support IoT device onboarding.
-According to a recent survey by TechSee, 76% of customers prefer self-installation for home electronic devices, and visual guidance has emerged as the solution of choice for the majority of customers.
+According to a recent self-installation survey by TechSee, 76% of customers prefer self-installation for home electronic devices, and visual guidance has emerged as the solution of choice for the majority of customers.

 Enter AI-powered self-service solutions for smart home IoT onboarding.